emmc316/emmc316/README.md

 # Hello there I'm Eric.
-##### I'm a mexican student who just want to grow up in this industry and work in amazing projects where I can show my skills and knowledge to the world.
+##### I'm a mexican someone who just want to grow up in this industry and work in amazing projects where I can show my skills and knowledge to the world.
+I almost finish my degree as student so as far I finish my degree in Systems Enginner I hope soon explore the industry and share what I can do to everyone.
 ![img](https://i.imgur.com/aVrtEzh.png)

 # About me